Vedant-Patil0996/Vedant-Patil0996/README.md

 - 👋 Hi, I’m @Vedant-Patil0996
 - 👀 I’m interested in expanding my knowledge and learning code
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning html , css and javascript
 - 💞️ I’m looking to collaborate on nothing as of now
 - But intrested in any input and info....
 - 📫 How to reach me - vedant.patil0516@gmail.com